Elchino3000/land-detect/README.md

 # land-detect
-Detect the orientatio of the car respect to land.
+Detect the orientation of the car respect the land.

-to compile do you need ros-indigo.
+to compile do you need ros-indigo and opencv2.x.x or higher.

 just run on the terminal sh compilar-ros.sh